 - Fixed Assets Definition

-Fixed assets are the equipment, major supplies, furniture, etc. that a court utilizes.
+Fixed assets are the physical resources that a court utilizes, such as equipment, major supplies, and furniture.

 - B. Fixed Asset Report

 - 1. Fixed Asset Report Policy

 As part of the financial policies of the court, a definition or value should be established wherein a fixed assets report would be required.
-Equipment costs which are under the amount set in the policy, should not be recorded on the official court fixed asset report.
-The equipment should still be recorded on a report but for tracking purposes only.
+Equipment costs that are under the amount set in the policy should not be recorded on the official court fixed asset report but should be recorded on a report for tracking/inventory purposes.

+2. Required Information

-- Required Information Such fixed assets that meet the threshold amount should be recorded on a fixed asset report listing:
+Fixed assets that meet the threshold amount should be recorded on a fixed asset report listing:

-- the item/equipment name,
+- the item/equipment name;

-- date acquired/purchased,
+- date acquired/purchased;

-- purchase amount,
+- purchase amount;

-- department assigned the item and/or location of the item, and useful life of the item.
+- department assigned the item and/or location of the item, and the projected life of the item; and

+- If utilized, an asset tag number.